Doctors Remove Eight-Inch Blood Clot From Man's Lung

 The man in question was admitted to hospital in critical condition after complaining of back pain, fever and a general feeling of illness.

-The build-up is known as a blood clot bronchial cast because it’s a clot which is cast into the shape of the airway in which it builds up.
+The build-up is known as a blood clot bronchial cast because it’s a clot that’s cast into the shape of the airway in which it builds up.

 ‘Despite multiple attempts, this could not be removed by suction,’ wrote Dr Charles Coughlan in a case report on the incident for BMJ Journals.